-Only now, thanks to my grandfather and some powerful new technologies of remembrance that are helping to shed light on the Armenian plight, am I beginning to come to grips with the heritage that begat, then transformed my name.
+Only now, thanks to my grandfather, and what might be worth calling technologies of remembrance, am I beginning to come to grips with the heritage that begat, then transformed my name.

 This April marks the 100th anniversary of the beginning of the Armenian genocide.
 On April 24th, 1915, the Turkish government executed some 200 Armenian intellectual leaders in Constantinople, in what scholars now refer to as a "decapitation strike" meant to hobble the whole people.
 Thus began the genocide in earnest; the brutal, organized effort to empty Anatolia of its entire Armenian population, through a process the state referred to only as "deportation."

 Two million Armenians were forced from their homes, and sent marching through the desert, their final destination grim camps clearly not intended for long-term occupation.
 One and a half million Armenians died in the process; many from starvation (they often went unfed), many from exhaustion (the old and the young alike marched for days on end), many from disease (cholera ravaged the camps), and many directly at the hands of Turkish officials (shootings, hangings, rape, even decapitation were not uncommon).